mm80843/T3.5/docs/Benef/PBN__Benef_7.md

 # __Improved quantification capability__

-## Name of the Benefit

-Using reference materials and digital droplet PCR can improve the precision and comparability of SARS-CoV-2 quantification in wastewater, leading to more accurate surveillance data

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors in reference materials and digital droplet PCR technologies can benefit by providing essential tools for accurate quantification, which can lead to increased demand and potential collaborations.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_7.md)